OnePlus 10T Marvel Edition inbound, exclusive items and more

-(Pocket-lint) - OnePlus will soon launch a Marvel Edition version of its 10T smartphone.
+OnePlus will soon launch a Marvel Edition version of its 10T smartphone.

 Having previously worked with Disney on an Avengers edition of the OnePlus 6, the brand is returning to the superhero theme for a new model.